merneo/arch-linux/steps/PRE-02-install-windows.md

    - **Uncheck** the box
    - Click **"Save changes"**

 **Why:** Fast Startup prevents proper shutdown and can cause filesystem corruption when dual booting.
+See [ArchWiki: Dual boot with Windows#Disable Fast Startup](https://wiki.archlinux.org/title/Dual_boot_with_Windows#Disable_Fast_Startup) for more information.

 ### Disable BitLocker (if enabled)